Reviews You Can Rely On

 Analysis and Test Results

-Designing is a balancing act, and that's certainly true for backpacking sleeping bags.
-Add enough insulation to make it warm enough for every situation, and a bag gets too heavy.
+Good design is a balancing act, and that's certainly true for backpacking sleeping bags.
+Add enough insulation to make the bag warm enough for every situation, and it can become too heavy.
 Cut that weight by shortening the zipper, and you reduce the ability to vent excess heat.
 It's a game of tradeoffs that varies by personal preference and planned usage.
 To evaluate today's top sleeping bags, we selected five performance areas that are sometimes at odds with one another: warmth, weight, comfort, packed size, and features.
 The push and pull between these metrics results in bags that are good for different uses and users.
-We've accounted for every aspect of performance so you can hone in on the ones that matter most to you.
+We've accounted for every performance aspect so you can hone in on the ones that most matter to you.

 What's the Best Value?

 Sleeping bags come in a broad range of prices for products that ostensibly serve the same purpose.
-After extensive testing, we can confidently say that a bag's price seems to reflect real performance differences.
+After extensive testing, we can confidently say that a bag's price reflects real performance differences.
 Nothing came close to the Feathered Friends and Western Mountaineering bags in terms of absolute performance — they demonstrated clear superiority in overall design, build quality, and warmth-to-weight ratios.
-Anyone willing to shell out for a high-end sleeping bag will get something that will last for a decade or more if properly cared for.
-These exceptional sleeping bags, however, are beyond the budget of a lot of backpackers.
+Anyone willing to shell out for a high-end sleeping bag will get something that will last a decade or more if properly cared for.
+However, these exceptional sleeping bags are beyond the budget of many backpackers.

 backpacking sleeping bag - our high value bags, the bishop pass (above) and trailmade 20 (below).